GernotAlthammer/HA-ESPHome-WVC-Inverter/README.md

 - WVC-2400W-Life
 - WVC-2800W-Life

-The code for ESP-07S incudes´:
+The example code for ESP-07S incudes:

 - a Web-Server interface for Online status and OTA
 - a WiFi Fallback Hotspot" to setup Wifi network logon data in your W-LAN